 From there, the Proov Insight app will prompt you to test two times per day — once in the morning and once in the evening.
 This is because LH surges can be short (as we saw above) and we want to make sure you don’t miss it.

-The Proov Insight app will also quantitate your LH values.
+The Proov Insight app will take your LH results one step further by providing numeric LH values.
 Once your LH value is over 25 mIU/ml, the test is positive and that is considered your “peak day!”
 It signals that you have entered your two most fertile days and no longer need to continue testing

 While you cannot ovulate without an LH surge, understanding the importance of LH thresholds can help you get more out of your ovulation test results.